Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 However, a REIT is not required for an evergreen structure.

 Sponsors designing evergreen vehicles therefore have several structural options depending on their target investor base and capital formation strategy.
-The advantages and disadvantages of incorporating a REIT into the structure will be discussed in more detail in a later post in this series.

 The Operating Partnership Level: Structural Flexibility